hyrodium/wacom-area-sizer/README.md

 The area of the window will be the canvas area of the Wacom tablet.
 You can change the size and position of the canvas by dragging the window.
 You can hide the window by

 - Pushing `Esc` key.
 - Click `Hide` button in the window.
 - Click the icon in the taskbar.

+After hiding, you can reopen the window by clicking the icon in the taskbar.

 # Uninstall